-During the first half term in Reception, staff assess the ability of each child using a baseline assessment.
+During the first half term in Nursery, staff assess the ability of each child using a baseline assessment.

-These assessments allow us to identify patterns of attainment within the cohort, in order to adjust the teaching programme for individual children and groups of children.
+These assessments allow us to identify patterns of attainment within the cohort, in order to adjust the teaching for individual children and groups of children.

 Assessment in the Foundation Stage takes the form of both formal and informal observations, photographic evidence and through planned activities.
 Assessment is completed regularly and involves teachers, teaching assistants and apprentices.
+We share the information with parents and carers in our end-of-year pupil reports on their child's attainment and progress.